 That’s why the helium release value is useless to most people, because most people rarely find themselves in the situation described above, and therefore, have no need to release helium.
 So why do watches include it?
 Because it’s an interesting feature that makes the watch more exotic.
 An fun feature to have, but you’ll likely never need it.

 However, there is one thing you should remember in regards to this valve: never leave it open.
 It serves no purpose and increases the risk of damage, though it’s designed to still be water resistant with the valve open.

 Is a diver’s watch suitable for all water activities?

 No. Just because it is a divers watch, you should not assume that it is suitable for all water activities.

-Most manufacturers and authorized dealers only provide a depth rating without explaining much else, leaving consumers to assume that it is ok for all water-related activities, as long as they don’t exceed that depth rating.
+Most manufacturers and authorized dealers only provide a depth rating without explaining much else, leaving consumers to assume that it is okay for all water-related activities, as long as they don’t exceed that depth rating.

 That being said, your divers watch is likely still a great quality watch and will last for years.
-You should just take the effort to find out the limitations of your specific watch so you don’t accidently harm it.
+You should just take the effort to find out the limitations of your specific watch so you don’t accidentally harm it.

 Each watch is different, but here are two general tips that apply to all divers watches:

 - Make sure the crown and helium relief valve is properly screwed down, so as not to comprise the water resistance in any way.

 - Do not use the chronograph buttons under water.
 They are not designed for that, and could allow water to run in.
 There are some watches have that capability, but as a general rule, avoid it.